paulzer01/another-basic-twitter-clone/README.md

 ```
 -----

-**7.3 Give Nginx necessary permissions**
+**7.3 Give NGINX necessary permissions**
-Nginx needs to have +x access on all directories leading to the root directory of the website.
+NGINX needs to have +x access on all directories leading to the root directory of the website.
 Ensure you have +x permissions granted on all of the directories in the path leading to the build directory.
 For example, if the root directory to the website is `/home/username/siteroot`.
 ```
 chmod +x /home/
 chmod +x /home/username